jagmansidhu/MentalHelthDiagnosis/README.md

 ## Limitations

-* **Extremely Limited Data:** The model is trained on a tiny dataset (150 samples).
-This severely impacts its ability to generalize, leading to low accuracy and unreliable predictions.
 * **Bias:** The model's performance and biases are entirely dependent on the quality, diversity, and representativeness of the training data.
 * **Non-Clinical Use Only:** This model is not a diagnostic tool.
 Mental health is complex, and AI models cannot replace professional judgment.